Quenneville's meeting with Bettman may decide Florida fate

 “He’s going to be the coach that’s going to bring us to the Cup,” Panthers forward Jonathan Huberdeau said when Quenneville was hired in 2019.

-It remains most uncertain if Quenneville will still have a chance to prove Huberdeau right.
+It now seems up to Bettman to decide if Quenneville will have a chance to prove Huberdeau right.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports